andGuo/brightspace_feedback_entry_scraper/README.md

 USERNAME=""
 PASSWORD=""
 ```
-2. In main.py set the constants accordingly.
+2. In main.py set the constants found at the top of main() accordingly.
 3. Then run main.py

 Note:
-- Excel will ask for you to grant permission to access each file.
+- On MacOS, Excel will ask for you to grant permission to access each file.
 This has to be manually accepted each time afaik.
 - GRADING_PAGE_URL is the one found at "Homepage"->"Progress"->"Grades"->"{Downwards_arrow_beside_assignment}"->"Enter Grades"